hartenthaler/hh_extended_family/readme.md

 This [webtrees](https://www.webtrees.net) module creates an additional tab in the Individual view which lists all the first cousins of that person (including half-cousins).

 This module version is derived from vytux_cousins.
 There are some additional features:
-* support for half-cousins added (from webtrees user [ardhtu](https://www.webtrees.net/index.php/en/forum/2-open-discussion/35751-vytux-cousins-children-of-half-sibblings-will-not-be-recognized-as-cousins#85279))
+* addition for half-cousins from webtrees user [ardhtu](https://www.webtrees.net/index.php/en/forum/2-open-discussion/35751-vytux-cousins-children-of-half-sibblings-will-not-be-recognized-as-cousins#85279).
-* translation to German added
+* translation to German
-* don't show empty tables for "Father's family" and "Mother's family" anymore
+* don't show empty tables for "Father's family" and "Mother's family"
+* count separately for each sex (this supports translation if there are different words for male and female cousins)
 * new text added if there is a family but no cousins ("... has no first cousins recorded.")
 * tab is greyed out if there are no cousins

 It is planned to add some more features:
+* check sporadic problem with links of individuals
+* use sex if there is only one cousin
+* use singular and plural if there are male and female cousins
+* update translations to other languages than English and German
+* use a nice short name for the Proband instead of full name
-* count separately for each sex and for full and half cousins ("has 4 male cousins, 2 female half cousins, 1 female full cousin")
+* count separately for full and half cousins ("has 4 male cousins, 2 female half cousins, 1 female full cousin")
 * maybe add uncles, nieces, nephews and so on
-* check sporadic problem with links of individuals

 <a name="Contents"></a>